Suggested links

 Jessica Miller is the Editorial Director of Addiction Help.
 Jessica graduated from the University of South Florida (USF) with an English degree and combines her writing expertise and passion for helping others to deliver reliable information to those impacted by addiction.
 Informed by her personal journey to recovery and support of loved ones in sobriety, Jessica's empathetic and authentic approach resonates deeply with the Addiction Help community.

 2. Centers for Disease Control and Prevention.
-(2020, September 3).
-Data on excessive drinking.
-Centers for Disease Control and Prevention.
-Retrieved November 19, 2021, from https://www.cdc.gov/alcohol/data-stats.htm.
+(2022, April 19).
+Alcohol Questions and Answers.
+Centers for Disease Control and Prevention. https://www.cdc.gov/alcohol/faqs.htm

 3. Centers for Disease Control and Prevention.
-(2021, February 16).
-Alcohol questions and answers.
-Centers for Disease Control and Prevention.
-Retrieved November 19, 2021, from https://www.cdc.gov/alcohol/faqs.htm.
+(2024, February 29).
+Drinking Too Much Alcohol Can Harm Your Health.
+Learn the Facts.
+Centers for Disease Control and Prevention. https://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm

-7. U.S. Department of Health and Human Services. (n.d.).
+8. U.S. Department of Health and Human Services.
+(2023a).
 Alcohol Facts and Statistics.
-National Institute on Alcohol Abuse and Alcoholism.
-Retrieved November 19, 2021, from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/alcohol-facts-and-statistics.
+National Institute on Alcohol Abuse and Alcoholism. https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/alcohol-facts-and-statistics

-8. U.S. Department of Health and Human Services. (n.d.).
-Understanding alcohol use disorder.
-National Institute on Alcohol Abuse and Alcoholism.
-Retrieved November 19, 2021, from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-alcohol-use-disorder.
+9. U.S. Department of Health and Human Services.
+(2023b).
+Understanding Alcohol Use Disorder.
+National Institute on Alcohol Abuse and Alcoholism. https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-alcohol-use-disorder

-9. U.S. Department of Health and Human Services. (n.d.).
-Understanding the dangers of alcohol overdose.
-National Institute on Alcohol Abuse and Alcoholism.
-Retrieved November 19, 2021, from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-dangers-of-alcohol-overdose.
+10. U.S. Department of Health and Human Services.
+(2023c, January).
+Understanding the Dangers of Alcohol Overdose.
+National Institute on Alcohol Abuse and Alcoholism. https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-dangers-of-alcohol-overdose

 Sign Up For Our Newsletter